 LATER YEARS EXPO

 We offer a Later Years Expo during Term 2.
 Here students and their families are able to discuss different options and pathways available to them within the school.
-If you missed our 2015 Expo, you can read the presentation here: 2015 Later Years Expo
+If you missed our Later Years Expo, you can read the presentation here: 2018-19 HPSC Subject Handbook

 The Senior Years focus is on supporting the best possible pathway for each individual student.
 We work with students and families to determine an appropriate pathway from compulsory years of schooling through to further education or employment, for each individual student.
 This means supporting all students to make informed choices based on their interests, abilities and aspirations for the future.
 It also means providing highly relevant programs that challenge, motivate, engage and support our students.

 This is achieved by: